network-dave/pisco/README.md

 ## Disclaimer

-Pisco.py is my first Python project and was made for educational and practical reasons.
+Pisco.py is my first Python project and was made for educational and practical purposes.
+Use at your own risk!

 If you have any remarks regarding the code I will be happy to hear from you, please drop me a line at my email address.